 If you just launched your site or added new pages, it is very likely major search engines like Google and Bing simply haven’t had a chance to index them.
 Indexing occurs when the search engine “crawls” your site and records every page and link.
 This is outside of Brandcast’s control and is solely up to the search engines to execute.

-You can expedite the process by submitting your URL to the search engines for indexing:
+You can expedite the process by re-indexing and submitting your sitemap to Google and Bing.

 Please note that submitting your site for indexing does not guarantee an immediate action on the search engines part, it just notifies the crawler of your request.